Liam Adcock

 Liam Adcock (born 21 June 1996) is an Australian long jumper.
-He has won the Australian national title and in 2024 became the Oceanian champion.
+He was the bronze medalist at the 2025 World Athletics Indoor Championships.
+He has won Australian national titles and was the 2024 Oceanian champion.

 Early life

-He received New South Wales Institute of Sport (NSWIS) scholarship.
+Adcock received New South Wales Institute of Sport (NSWIS) scholarship.

 Career

-He competed for Australia at the 2017 World University Games and was second in consecutive years at the Australian Athletics Championships, in 2017 and 2018.
+Adcock competed for Australia at the 2017 World University Games and was second in consecutive years at the Australian Athletics Championships, in 2017 and 2018.
 However, a succession of injuries prevented him from competing consistently again until 2022.

-He won the 2023 Australian Athletics Championships in Brisbane with a long jump of 8.06 metres.
+Adcock won the 2023 Australian Athletics Championships in Brisbane with a long jump of 8.06 metres.
 He made a personal best jump of 8.15 metres in Gold Coast in April 2023.
 He competed at the 2023 World Athletics Championships in Budapest, where he jumped 7.99 metres to miss a spot in the final by one centimetre.

-He won gold at the 2024 Oceania Athletics Championships in Suva, Fiji with a jump of 8.05 metres.
+Adcock won gold at the 2024 Oceania Athletics Championships in Suva, Fiji with a jump of 8.05 metres.
 He competed in the long jump at the 2024 Paris Olympics.